-Technically, dogs can eat pasta safely.
-But as a high-carbohydrate food, it is not ideal for a canine diet.
+Can dogs eat pasta or is this tasty meal best left on your table?
+Dogs can eat pasta safely.
+But as a high-carbohydrate food it is not ideal for a canine diet.
 Pasta does contain some protein and vitamins, such as phosphorus, potassium, and selenium.
 However, these nutrients can be provided in more appropriate, low-carbohydrate foods.
 Pasta is also generally eaten with a sauce and that can be toxic to your pet.
+Today we’ll look at when you can feed your dog pasta, on what quantities and how often.
+We’ll also share some tasty pasta alternatives for dogs.

 Some Fun Facts About Pasta